danielrezz/drummer_quiz/README.md

 </h2>

 <p>
-    Admittedly, this project was very challenging for me.
-I am still trying to figure out certain parts like resetting the timer, adding user data to local storage, and ending the game.

-    The biggest challenge was getting the questions and answers to populate after a click which took up most of my time.
-This project is still incomplete, but I am determined to get it working.
+    This was one of my first projects using Javascript and was quite the challenge.
+The biggest challenge was setting up the timer's functionality.
+Everything from starting the timer, to resetting the timer, to stopping the timer took a lot of moving parts.
+Once each component of the timer was set up within a function, I just had to figure out where to place each function.
+Overall, I feel like I learned a lot!
 </p>